flaskcwg/flaskcwg.github.io/README.md

     "Some more lines"],
 ```

+**retired:** If someomne is active or not.

-- links are generated as links with text as the key and link as the value
+Links are generated as links with text as the key and link as the value.

-- retired

-if someomne is active or not

 ### Blog post